 How popular is the baby name Vladimir in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Vladimir and check out all the blog posts that mention the name Vladimir.
+Plus, check out all the blog posts that mention the name Vladimir.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 The recent weeks-long blackout in Crimea finally ended when power lines connecting Crimea to mainland Russia were switched on.

 Toward the end of the ordeal, one regional politician suggested that Crimeans commemorate the occasion with electricity-inspired baby names.

 Russian news agencies…quoted local parliament speaker Vladimir Konstantinov suggesting that parents name their newborn girls Sveta, or “light” in Russian, and boys “Generator” to highlight the government’s efforts to overcome the crisis.

 I’m not sure if anyone in Crimea took Konstantinov’s suggestion seriously, but I can tell you that a specific type of electric generator, the Dynamo, gave rise to the baby name Dinamo in the USSR around the time of the Russian Revolution.